 Shop around for boarding facilities

 You may already have a go-to place for your pet, but if you’re new to boarding, make sure you start planning well in advance of your trip.
 That will give you time to vet—no pun intended—local facilities to find one you trust and to figure out how much the stay will cost.
-And if your pet isn’t used to being boarded, you may want to go through a few short trial runs before your vacation so you know how your pet will react and to give them time to learn the ropes.
-The Humane Society offers tips for finding the right kennel.
+And if your pet isn’t used to being boarded, you may want to go through a few short trial runs before your vacation so you know how your pet will react.
+This will give them time to learn the ropes and get used to things in smaller time increments rather than all at once.
+Care.com offers 11 questions to ask when picking a kennel.
 Knowing that your pet is safe and comfortable can also help ease your own stress.

 Of course, you don’t necessarily want to just choose the cheapest place, but do look for facilities that offer multi-night and multi-pet discounts.
 Many veterinary offices also offer boarding services to their clients.